Support

 Ambient occlusion

-FX → Ambient Occlusion runs screen-space AO (N8AO) as an extra post pass.
+Camera → Ambient Occlusion runs screen-space AO (N8AO) as an extra post pass.
 It deepens creases and ground contact but costs GPU time on top of bloom, depth of field, and shadows.
 It is off by default for a reason.
-If the toggle stays disabled, check Render → Quality → Render Quality — the Low tier forces AO off to save performance (your saved settings return when you move back to Medium or Ultra).
+If the toggle stays disabled, check Camera → Quality → Render Quality — the Low tier forces AO off to save performance (your saved settings return when you move back to Medium or Ultra).

 -